One-Nexus/Synergy/README.md

 > A front-end framework for creating modular, configurable and scalable UI components.

-Synergy is predominantly a Sass framework but also has an optional JS add-on.
+Synergy is predominantly a Sass framework but also has an optional JavaScript add-on.

 [View SassDoc Documentation](http://esr360.github.io/Synergy/docs/sass)